NDusan88/ProjectZen/README.md

 Also in project there is **Dockerfile** that can be used to create a **docker image**.

-Once the docket images is created and microservice has been started in Contaniner.
+Once the docket images is created and microservice has been started in container.
 You can call the api with parametars.
 **Set of dates
   Base currency